makersacademy/CV/README.md

 **Pets Corner** (September 2015 to May 2016)
 *Branch Manager*
 Initially I took this role as a stepping stone before going travelling.
 However after 2 weeks on the job they promoted me to manager and gave me a brand new shop.
-During my time at the shop sales of own brand goods went from 0% to 75% of total sales.
+During my time at the shop sales of target goods went from 0% to 75% of total sales.

 **Mello Drinks** (June 2015 to September 2015)
 *Intern*